tervahagn/SL-DC-garlic-hub/docs/install.md

 ### Remarks

-This is only a testing release.
-Things may change
+This is currently a testing release and is subject to change.

-There are two var directories.
-One in the system root and the other in the htdoc root (public).
+There are two `var` directories: one located in the system root and another in the `htdocs` root (public).

-Currently, garlic-hub use host-mounted volumes (bind mounts).
-That means the dir where created in the directory you start the container.
+At present, garlic-hub uses host-mounted volumes (bind mounts), meaning directories are created in the location where you start the container.

-In future we will use Docker-managed  so-called named volumes.
+Future releases will transition to Docker-managed named volumes.